Education never ends, Watson. It is a series of lessons with the greatest for the last.

 —Arthur Conan Doyle, “The Adventure of the Red Circle” in His Last Bow: Some Reminiscences of Sherlock Holmes

-My teaching interests include (1) gender and sexuality, (2) social stratification and inequality, (3) social statistics, and (4) research methods.
-As a social scientist, I see research and teaching as complementary.
-I use my research activities to inform my course materials and I use my teaching skills to make my research practical and useful to the communities that I study.
+My teaching interests include (1) gender and sexuality; (2) social stratification and inequality; (3) social statistics; and (4) research methods.
+As a social scientist, I believe that research and teaching complement each other.
+I use my research activities to inform my course materials.
+Similarly, I use my teaching skills to render my research useful and meaningful to the communities that I study.

-Also, I am committed to making my classes an equitable and inclusive learning environment for students from all diverse backgrounds.
-In particular, my teaching emphasizes the perspectives of systemically marginalized populations, who are excluded from full participation in social institutions based on various social attributes.
-The educational institution as a whole is always already hostile to students from systemically marginalized groups, and I hope my classes serve as a safe space, where students can develop critical thinking skills with which to challenge social inequality.
+Also, I am committed to making my classes an equitable and inclusive learning environment for students from all backgrounds.
+My teaching particularly emphasizes the perspectives of systemically marginalized populations, who are excluded from full participation in social institutions that are based on certain social attributes.
+As a non-heterosexual individual, I understand that the educational institution as a whole may be hostile to students from systemically marginalized groups.
+I hope to offer a safe space in my classes, where students may develop the social science skills with which to challenge social inequality.
+Please see my CV for a complete list of courses taught.

 Hosei University